lzilioli/lz-ts-template/README.tmpl.md

 # Overview

 Template repository.
 Uses nodejs + typescript.
 Also express and a quick front-end app build.
+Not featuring simple Docker support as well.

 ## Getting Started